top of page

 (1) You need a plan, not to be confused with "goals".

-Without a plan, your team goes through the motions (advertising, events, PR, digital) based on random budgets without a strategy or formal procedures able to measure performance.
-It kills businesses because they're never sure when they're wasting valuable resources.
-Worse yet, they're too busy to identify successful campaigns, making marketing teams unable to double-down on high-performing campaigns or even justify their department's existence.
+Without a plan, your team goes through the motions...advertising, events, PR, digital...allocating budgets randomly without strategy or formal procedures to measure performance.
+This approach kills businesses because they're never sure when they're wasting valuable resources.
+Worse yet, they're too busy to identify what's actually working, leaving marketing teams unable to double down on high-performing campaigns or justify their department's existence.

-Without a Marketing plan your team is doing busy work, sometimes handled by talented marketers...but unfocused marketing doesn't move the needle.
-You plan shouldn't be confused with quarterly goals.
-Goals could be increasing distribution, hitting new financial targets, etc...but goals don't explain how you'll achieve this success.
-An omnichannel marketing plan lays out the strategy your team will follow to meet your goals.
+Without a marketing plan, your team is doing busy work.
+Sometimes it's handled by talented marketers, but unfocused marketing doesn't move the needle.
+Your plan shouldn't be confused with quarterly goals.
+Goals might include increasing distribution or hitting new financial targets, but they don't explain how you'll get there.
+An omnichannel marketing plan lays out the consumer-centric strategy, the roadmap you'll follow to achieve your goals.

 (2) People buy from people.
-Your marketing needs to be dripping with humanity to make human connections.
+Your marketing needs to be rich with humanity to make authentic human connections.

-Here's a quick self-audit to run for your business.
-Try giving your company a fresh look (as a potential customer would) by asking yourself the following questions:
+Here's a quick self-audit for your business.
+Give your company a fresh look (as a potential customer would) by asking yourself these questions:

-1. Do potential customers see the history, place, and people behind the brand on your packaging, website, and social feeds?
+1. Do potential customers see the history, place, and people behind your brand on your packaging, website, and social feeds?

-2. Do you have a declared mission, or reason to exist beyond selling services or widgets?
-Your mission, as simple as it may be, will help you differentiate your brand and find your target market.
-It doesn't need to be a world-saving project, but few brands prosper these days with a product-first mentality.
+2. Do you have a declared mission, a reason to exist beyond selling services or widgets?
+Your mission, simple as it may be, will help you differentiate your brand and find your target market.
+It doesn't need to be world-saving, but few brands prosper today with a product-first mentality.
+You need to connect with a target market.

-3. Does your team have a scalable (and actionable) marketing plan to follow, aligned with other teams' goals?
-It should be designed to build the brand, increase marketshare, and grow profits.
+3. Does your team have a scalable, actionable marketing plan aligned with other teams' goals?
+It should be designed to build the brand, increase market share, and drive revenue.
+Marketing teams can't exist in silos.
+Stop reacting to the market and start making measurable progress with strategic campaigns.

 bottom of page